rebecavalverde/help-docs/docs/en/edu/activities.md

 You can set a **due date** for your assignment to turn in their work.

-💡 Students will be still able to submit after the due date but they will be flagged as turned in late.
+💡 Students will be still able to send their work after the due date but they will be marked as turned in late.

 You can also create your assignment in advance and **set a publication date** when the assignment will become available to the classroom.